morrislab/pairtree/README.md

 * Burn-in: each chain will take some number of samples to reach high-density regions of tree space, such that those trees come from a good approximation of the true posterior.
-The `--burnin` paramemter controls what proportion of trees Pairtree will discard from the beginning of each chain, so as to avoid including poor-quality trees in your results.
+The `--burnin` parameter controls what proportion of trees Pairtree will discard from the beginning of each chain, so as to avoid including poor-quality trees in your results.
 By default, Pairtree discards the first one-third of samples from each chain.